geekodour/gitpushblog/README.md

 1. You clone/fork this repository and set the git correct remotes
 2. Then configure `_config.yml` according to your needs
 3. Add,remove or change theme according to your needs
-4. `git push` the whole repository if you want to
+4. `git push` the whole repository if you want to.
 5. Create offline draft **posts using cli** or using github **issues on the browser**
 6. use `npm run dev` to do theme development or see live changes while editing offline drafts.
-7. run `npm run push` to publish your blog.
+7. run `npm run push` to publish your blog, you don't need to `git add` it will do that and figure out the repository to push to in its own based on the configurations in `_config.yml`

 Please see [installation](#installation) and [usage](#usage) for more details.